What is search intent?

 Advantages of Optimizing for High-Intent Keywords

-How can you optimize your content for each type of search intent?
+Optimize your content for each type of search intent

 When creating content, it is important that you tailor your title and URL to each type of search intent.
 This will help you rank better on search engine results pages (SERPs) and increase your click-through rate (CTR) and conversion rate.